-NY University faces growing criticism after Sandy kills lab mice
+NY university faces growing criticism after Sandy kills lab mice

-NEW YORK (Reuters) - After superstorm Sandy flooded New York University’s medical research laboratories, first accounts were of Herculean rescue efforts.
+NEW YORK, Nov 7 (Reuters) - After superstorm Sandy flooded New York University’s medical research laboratories, first accounts were of Herculean rescue efforts.
 Animal-care staffers spent the night watching over their furry charges and, the next morning, a bucket brigade of scientists and others hauled dry ice up 15 flights to save tissue samples and human organs kept on ice for research.

 But a week later a different pictures has emerged.
 Critics are asking whether the laboratories did everything they could - and whether they followed government guidelines - to protect the research animals.